edom18/DrawMeshInstancedIndirectSample/README.md

 # DrawMeshInstancedIndirect Sample

-This project is just sample for `Graphics.DrawMeshInstancedIndirect` method.
+This project is just a sample for `Graphics.DrawMeshInstancedIndirect` method.
-It provide that how to setup compute shader and relative buffers and how to use it in the rendering shader.
+It provide that how to setup compute shader and relative buffers and how to use it in a rendering shader.

 This sample will show up animation like at below.